fonzerelly/web-engineering/development_process.md

 ??NOTE
 In the retro, the Scrum Master tries to find out the mood of the team and looks for ways to improve it.
 They should discuss what worked and what did not work and how to prevent problems in the future.

 ??HORIZONTAL
+## Documents
+Backlog

+??NOTE
+This is the prioritized collection of UserStories that shall be implemented in the long run.
+The Backlog might grow over time.

+??HORIZONAL
+## Documents
+Burn-Down-Chart

+??NOTE
+In the Burn-Down-Chart you can see the trend how good you can full fill you commitment.
+But you can also see the velocity and over the time see if your performance improves or not.

+??HORIZONTAL
+## Documents
+Definition of Done

+??NOTE
+This checklist contains what has to be done to finish a User Story.
+Not only the implementation, it can specify that there should be unit tests, integration tests, acceptance tests or documentation.
+What might be part of the DoD will be part of the next lecture.

+??HORIZONTAL
 ### Documents